How to Find the Best Life Insurance Agent Near You

 Independent vs. Captive

 Independent agents work with multiple insurance carriers and can shop across companies for the best rates and coverage.
 Captive agents represent a single insurer.
-Both can be excellent, but independent agents generally give you more options to compare — which matters when you're looking at different policy types like term vs. whole life.
+Both can be excellent, but independent agents generally give you more options to compare.
+Understanding the differences between independent and captive agents can help you decide which type is the better fit for your situation.

 Experience and Specialization